 - Adjustable lumbar support for lower back pain

 - Easy-to-use seat height adjustment helps to find a perfect position

 - 4D armrest adjustment (help to deal with shoulder pain)

 - Backrest height adjustment (separately from the chair’s height and angle)

 - Automatically adjustable backrest and lumbar support provide total support at any moment

 - Aluminum alloy frame provides durability and stability of the chair

-On top of that, it also comes in two sizes – high- and mid-back – meaning that it can be better adjusted for your particular frame.
-Of course, the absence of neck support doesn’t make it the ultimate choice.
+To enhance sitting experience, the chair comes in two sizes – high- and mid-back – meaning that it can be better adjusted for your particular frame.
+Of course, the absence of neck support doesn’t make this ergonomic office chair the ultimate choice.

 - Multifunctional mechanism for a wide range of adjustment options

-- Infinite locking positions on the tilt adjustment
+- Infinite locking positions for tilt adjustment add to comfortable sitting

-- Good lumbar support which helps to reduce shoulder and neck pain
+- Good lumbar support which helps to reduce neck pain

 - Height adjustable backrest and tilt lock

-- Width and height adjustable padded armrests (they help with shoulder pain)
+- Width and seat height adjustment of padded armrests (they help with shoulder pain)

 - Breathable mesh backrest which promotes air circulation